-Several years ago Mr. Camaisa lost his own father to cancer, a tragedy that inspired him to co-found Calidi and make it his personal mission to bring to market a cure for difficult to treat cancers.
+Several years ago Mr. Camaisa lost his own father to cancer; a tragedy that inspired him to co-found Calidi and make it his personal mission to bring to market a cure for difficult-to-treat cancers.

-In 2005, Mr. Camaisa founded Anakam, Inc., a software security company, focused on healthcare, which safeguarded digital medical records through a platform which delivered government level multifactor authentication and security.
+In 2005, Mr. Camaisa founded Anakam, Inc., a software security company, focused on healthcare, which safeguarded digital medical records through a platform that delivered government-level multifactor authentication and security.
 Anakam sold a global license to the Veterans Administration (VA) to secure access to the VA’s primary patient portal called My HealtheVet.
 Other notable Anakam clients included the Center for Medicare and Medicaid, the Department of Homeland Security and several medical device companies including Boston Scientific and EntraHealth.
 Anakam was recognized by INC 500 as one of the fastest growing companies in the U.S. and was acquired by Equifax in 2010.

 Before entering business, Mr. Camaisa served eight years as a surface warfare officer in the United States Navy.
 He currently owns seven U.S. patents and has received many personal awards including the Deloitte FAST 50, the Governor’s Small Business of the Year Award and the Ernst and Young Regional Entrepreneur of the Year.
 He also received awards from the San Diego Asian Business Association, Tech America, and the U.S. Small Business Association, which honored him as Small Business Person of the Year.

-Mr. Camaisa serves as a member of YPO (Young Presidents Organization) San Diego Coastal Chapter.
+He is a graduate of both the United States Naval Academy and the prestigious Owners Management Program at Harvard Business School.
+Mr. Camaisa serves as a member of the YPO (Young Presidents Organization) San Diego Coastal Chapter.
 He also participated on several other volunteer boards including the United Way of San Diego, and Opportunity International (Micro-Enterprise Loans to the Poor).